 The Scripture records that when other women had left the tomb since they could not see or find the Lord’s body, Mary Magdalene stayed behind weeping and still seeking for the Lord’s body.

-“But Mary stood outside by the tomb weeping, and as she wept she stooped down and looked into the tomb.”
+John writes, “But Mary stood outside by the tomb weeping, and as she wept she stooped down and looked into the tomb.”
 (John 20:11 NKJV).

 Obviously, Mary too had forgotten that Jesus said He would rise from the dead after three days, or perhaps she also did not believe like other disciples.
 But whatever the case, Mary Magdalene would not go home without setting her eyes on the Lord’s body.

 It makes no difference to Mary whether Jesus was alive or dead; she was in love with the Lord.
-Whether Jesus could still perform miracles or not means nothing to Mary; her mind was already made up to love, worship, adore, celebrate, follow and serve her Lord Jesus Christ with all her heart, soul, might, and strength, resources.
+Whether Jesus could still perform miracles or not means nothing to Mary; her mind was already made up to love, worship, adore, celebrate, follow and serve her Lord Jesus Christ with all her heart, soul, might, strength, and resources.
 What a resolution!

 While others would only prefer to have the Jesus that could multiply bread and fish, and perform mighty wonders and miracles, Mary Magdalene was pleading to have the dead body of Jesus.
 What a contrast!

 When Jesus said to Mary, “Woman, why are you weeping?
 Whom are you seeking?”
 Mary, supposing Jesus to be the gardener, said to Him, “Sir, if You have carried Him away, tell me where You have laid Him, and I will take Him away.”
 (John 20:15 NKJV).

 Seeing Mary’s love, passion, resolution and determination to see Him, the risen Lord Jesus could not refrain from revealing Himself to Mary, even before ascending to His Father.